 Health insurance and its relationship to your health overall

 One of those areas that you may be forced to set aside for a few months during your divorce case is your health.
 Divorce is hard.
 It can take a long time to complete.
 It is stressful.
 It is unpleasant.
 There is no use in me sugarcoating these things.
 We all know that divorce is no fun.
 Your family life may suffer during the divorce.
 Your work life may suffer.
 Even your relationship with your kids is likely to suffer.
-It is up to you whether or not your health with suffer.
+It is up to you whether or not your health with suffering.

-Do not take your health for granted- now or in the future
+Do not take your health for granted- now or in the future.

 COBRA health insurance to fill the gap between divorce and post-divorce life

 You will have up to sixty days to notify your spouse’s health insurance of your divorce and your desire to remain as an insured under that health insurance plan.
-Otherwise, if you fail to provide sufficient notice to the plan administrator then you will not be able to take advantage of the ability to remain on as an insured party.
+Otherwise, if you fail to provide sufficient notice to the plan administrator, then you will not be able to take advantage of the ability to remain on as an insured party.

 How long does COBRA coverage last after your divorce?

 You will be covered for three years when you choose to take advantage of coverage through your former spouse’s health insurance plan.
 Even if you decide to take advantage of this coverage for the whole period of three years, you will eventually need to develop an exit strategy for how to deal with the issue of health insurance after that.
 Otherwise, you may need to deal with obtaining new coverage before the end of these three years if the costs associated with paying the premiums are too high for you.